 Your professional YouTube intro should not exceed 10 seconds in length.
 Ask the experts, and they will agree to this fact.
-Long video introductions, generally the ones going beyond the 10 seconds mark, will not have a huge viewership.
+Long video introductions, generally the ones going beyond the 10-second mark, will not have a huge viewership.

 If your intro has become a bit longer by any chance, it will not be a major problem.
 Crop it to the desired length and get going.
 The main purpose of creating a YouTube intro is to attract viewers and directly link the intro and the content that comes after it.

 If you create a long intro for your YouTube video, it will make the viewers lose their patience and exit the video immediately.
 Do you want this to happen?
 Five seconds is the perfect length for a YouTube video intro.